Priya-Pamu/Power-BI-HR-Analysis-Project/README.md

    Active Employees: The count of currently employed staff members.
    Average Age: The average age of employees in the organization.

- # Visualizations:**
+ # Visualizations:
-   1. Attrition by Gender (Lollipop Chart): A lollipop chart visually represents attrition rates based on gender.
+   1. Attrition by Gender (TreeMap Chart): A TreeMap chart visually represents attrition rates against job role based on gender.
       It provides a clear comparison between male and female employee turnover, aiding in gender-specific attrition analysis.

-   2.Department-wise Attrition (Pie Chart): A pie chart illustrates attrition distribution across different departments.
+   2.Department-wise Attrition (Slicer): Using Slicer, illustrates attrition distribution across different departments.
      Each slice represents a department's proportion in the total attrition count, enabling HR managers to identify departments with higher turnover rates.

-   3.Number of Employees by Age Group (Bar Graph): A bar graph categorizes employees into different age groups, offering insights into the age demographics of the workforce.
+   3.Number of Employees by Age Group (Column Graph): A Column graph categorizes employees into different age groups, offering insights into the age demographics of the workforce.
      This visualization helps in understanding the age diversity within the organization.

-   4.Job Satisfaction Rating (Square Chart): A square chart displays job satisfaction ratings of employees.
-Each square represents an employee's satisfaction level,
-     providing a visual overview of job satisfaction across the organization.

-   5.Education Field-wise Attrition (Vertical Bar Graph): A vertical bar graph compares attrition rates across various education fields.
+   4.Education Field-wise Attrition (Donut Plot): A Donut Plot compares attrition rates across various education fields.
      This visualization helps in identifying patterns related to specific educational backgrounds, aiding in targeted retention strategies.

-   6.Education Field-wise Attrition (Donut Plot): A donut plot offers an alternative representation of attrition rates based on education fields.
+   5.Job Role wise Attrition (Bar Chart): A Bar Chart offers an alternative representation of attrition rates based on Job roles.
-   It provides a more detailed view by displaying both the overall attrition rate and the individual contribution of each education field to the attrition count.
+   It provides a more detailed view by displaying both the overall attrition rate and the individual contribution based on the role of job to the attrition count.

+   6.Job Satisfaction Rating (Matrix Chart): A Matrix chart displays job satisfaction ratings of employees.
+Count represents an employee's satisfaction level,
+     providing an overview of job satisfaction across the organization.

+   7.Salary wise Attrition(Waterfall Chart):A waterfall chart represents attrition rate based on the Salary Slab.

+   8.Years at Company(Area Chart):Area Chart compares the attrition count based on the years at company.

 # Contributing:
  Contributions to enhance the dashboard or address specific HR analytics challenges are welcome!
 Please create issues or pull requests to collaborate on improving the dashboard's functionality and visualization.